sarahwcqz/holbertonschool-hbnb/part2/README.md

 *Retreiving the reviews of a specific place looks like this:*
 ![review - GET](/part2/images/5-%20REVIEWS%20list.png)
 *Here the URL should be api/v1/places/<place_id>/reviews* Here we can see that someone left a bad review, it's quite a shame.
-It’s even sadder knowing that the user got a bit carried away when posting their review, only to realize afterward that their watch was safely in their suitcase and hadn’t actually been stolen.
+It’s even sadder knowing that the user got a bit carried away when posting their review, only to realize afterward that their goods were safely in their suitcase and hadn’t actually been stolen.
 Fortunately, they have the option to delete their review.

 *Deleting a review looks like this:*
 ![review - DEL](/part2/images/5%20-%20REVIEW%20delete.png)